-Our expertise in sourcing, aggregating, protecting, and analyzing data has been a core competitive advantage of our platform since our founding.
+Our expertise in sourcing, aggregating, protecting, and analyzing data has been what we believe to be a core competitive advantage of our platform since our founding.
 We use data to inform our analysis and decision-making, including risk assessment, in a way that empowers consumers and generates value for our merchants and funding sources.
-We use every application and transaction to train our model, including more than 7.5 million loans and 6 years of repayments.
+We use every application and transaction to train our model, including more than 7.5 million loans and six years of repayments.